 With all the hype and positive news about green tech at the moment, thousands of homeowners are going down the route of solar panel installation at home - and with good reason.

-Not to mention the reduction in reliance on fossil-fuel derived electricity from the grid and associated reduction in CO2 emissions.
+Not to mention the reduction in reliance on the fossil-fuel generated electricity from the grid and all its associated CO2 emissions.

 How do you choose your solar panel installer?